Ashok0/EnderalVR/README.md

 21. DynDOLOD is now successfully configured!
 You should see FAR more detail in the distance when looking across large open areas of the game!
 (You may need to re-run this process if you change your load order.)

 ### SkyVRaan Configuration
 SkyVRaan adds shimmering water effects to the game.
 SkyVRaan has been pre-configured with this Google Drive repack but the configuration process has been documented below for reference.
-This process should be run immediately after xLODGen/TexGen/DynDOLOD (if using xLODGen/TexGen/DynDOLOD).
-If you have installed a terrain LOD mod, disable any correpsonding .esm files when patching SkyVRaan as terrain LOD .esm files only need to be active when running xLODGen/TexGen.
+This process should be run immediately before or after xLODGen/TexGen/DynDOLOD (if using xLODGen/TexGen/DynDOLOD).
+DynDOLOD and SkyVRaan's Synthesis plugin should be placed in your load order in the order that they are generated.

 1. Download SkyVRaan from [HERE](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files) and install it through MO2 underneath other grass and water mods.
 Tick "Rocky River Beds", "Rally's Water Foam", and "Improved Water Normals for Vanilla" and leave all other settings at default.
 2. If you have updated Synthesis, you MUST remove files from older versions by removing the following folder:  C:\Users\ (My Username)\AppData\Local\Temp\Synthesis